List of Toy Story characters: Buzz Lightyear

-Buzz Lightyear is a modern-day "Space Ranger" action figure, and wears a green and white space suit with various features such as retractable wings, a transparent air helmet, a laser "weapon", and various sound effects.
-In the films, he acts as Woody's second-in-command.
-In Toy Story, he begins the series believing he is a real Space Ranger (the other toys are aware that they are toys) and develops a rivalry with Woody, who resents him for getting more attention as the newcomer.
-His catchphrase is "To infinity and beyond!"
-During the film, he comes to realize that he is just a toy, and eventually becomes good friends with Woody.
-He is extremely loyal to his friends.
-In Toy Story 2, Buzz with Mr. Potato Head, Hamm, Rex, and Slinky goes to save Woody from Al, where he gets stuck in the Buzz Lightyear aisle in Al's Toy Barn by another Buzz and finds out for himself what he was really like.
-In Toy Story 3, a relationship begins to develop between Buzz and Jessie.
-He is particularly open with his affection when switched to "Spanish mode".

-Andy regards Woody and Buzz as his two favorite toys; in the third film, he considers which one he will take to college, and ultimately chooses Woody.
-When passing on his toys to Bonnie, he describes Buzz as "the coolest toy ever".
+Buzz Lightyear (voiced by Tim Allen in the films, Patrick Warburton in Buzz Lightyear of Star Command, Pat Fraley in Toy Story Treats and video games, Mike MacRae in video games, Chris Evans in Lightyear and Javier Fernández-Peña in Spanish mode) is a modern-day "Space Ranger" action figure.
+In the Toy Story films, he acts as Woody's second-in-command.
+In the first film, Buzz believes he is a real Space Ranger and develops a rivalry with Woody, who resents him for receiving more attention as the newcomer.
+He soon realizes that he is just a toy and becomes good friends with Woody.
+In Toy Story 2, Buzz, alongside Mr. Potato Head, Hamm, Rex, and Slinky, goes to save Woody from Al. Buzz ends up stuck in the Buzz Lightyear aisle in Al's Toy Barn by another Buzz Lightyear toy.
+In Toy Story 3, he and Jessie began to develop a relationship.
+He is particularly affectionate when switched to "Spanish mode".
+Andy regards Woody and Buzz as his two favorite toys.
+In the third film, he contemplates which of the two should he bring to college, and ultimately chooses Woody.
+When passing his toys to Bonnie, he describes Buzz as "the coolest toy ever".
 A 65-episode television series, Buzz Lightyear of Star Command, aired from 2000 to 2001, featuring Buzz as a real Space Ranger.
-The 2022 Pixar film, Lightyear, depicts the origin story of the character, which, in the narrative of Toy Story, inspired the line of Buzz Lightyear toys shown.
-In Lightyear, Buzz is shown to be a Space Ranger in Star Command, who is drawn into a conflict with Emperor Zurg after he experiences the effects of time dilation while testing faster-than-light travel methods.
+The 2022 Pixar film, Lightyear, depicts his origin story as well as a lineup of other Buzz Lightyear toys.
+In Lightyear, Buzz is a Space Ranger in Star Command, drawn into a conflict with Emperor Zurg after experiencing the effects of time dilation while testing faster-than-light travel methods.
+Buzz Lightyear appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, Pixar Popcorn and Lightyear.
+His catchphrase is "To infinity…AND BEYOND!"